HummaWhite/Vulkan-ReSTIR-PT/README.md

 ### Build and Run

+- Clone `git clone [this repo] --recursive`
 - Run `./build.bat` (for Windows only)
 - Extract `.zip` test scene files in `./res/model/`
   - `VeachAjar` from [paper's modified version of 'Veach Ajar' scene](https://github.com/DQLin/ReSTIR_PT/tree/master/Source/RenderPasses/ReSTIRPTPass/Data/VeachAjar)
-  - Note that you will probably need to copy `./res/` to your IDE's working directory for the resourced to be correctly loaded
+  - You will need to copy `./res/` to your IDE's working directory for the resources to be correctly loaded

 ### Progress